secretGeek/til/paypal/download_custom_daterange.md

-When you want to download a custom daterange from paypal
+#How to download a custom daterange from paypal

-you might think that the "reports" tab is what you're after... but you would be wrong!
+When you want to download a custom daterange from paypal, you might think that the "reports" tab is what you're after... but you would be wrong!

-what you're after is the activity tab.
+What you're after is the activity tab.

 And hit "download" straight away

-(Don't even bother entering the date range before you press download because it won't be remembered by the download page)\
+(Don't even bother entering the date range before you press download because it won't be remembered by the download page)

-for format:
+For "format"

-you'll want CSV not TSV, by the way.
-Because excel.
+You'll want CSV not TSV, by the way.
+Because Excel.